fyookball/ChainBet/MULTIPLAYER.md

 |33    | Bob Multi-sig Pub Key  | \<bobPubKey>| This is the compressed public key that players should use when creating the funding transaction. |
 |32  | Committment | <commitment> | Hash of the players' secret|

 ## Phase 3: Player List Announcement

+Alice will publish a list of all players.
+If there is no list, then things may become confusing based on timing where not everyone is clear on the number of players and who they are.
+Allowing Alice to pick the list is not a problem since this scheme is collusion proof.

+To save space, Alice will only publish the 8 least significant bytes of each participant_opreturn_tx_id, ignoring the edge case where 2 might have a collision.
+The list of these truncated ids will be sorted with the lowest value coming first, and then concatenated to form a byte string that has a length of between 8 and 88 bytes, depending on how many players are in the list.

 | Bytes       | Name         | Hex Value | Description  |